smartbch/docs/developers-guide/xhedge-contract.md

 When switching epochs, the voting information of the XHedge contract is read out and used to elect new validators, together with the PoW information in 50-50 weights.
 After that, the voting information is cleared from the XHedge contract's storage.

+#### The price oracle for XHedge

+There have been several DEX markets on smartBCH and the accumulated  BCH reserve in pools is more than 130,000 now.
+This liquidity is enough to make a trustable price oracle.

+All these DEX markets use UniswapV2-style pools, which means we can get their cumulative `price ✖ duration` products through the `price0CumulativeLast` and `price1CumulativeLast` functions, and the pool's reserve token amounts through the `getReserves` function.

+Based on these data, we develop [xhedge-price-oracle](https://github.com/smartbch/xhedge-price-oracle).
+It traces the DEX prices in the last 12 hours, with 24 half-an-hour time slots.
+During each time slot, the `price ✖ duration` products are sampled once, while the reserve token amounts can be sampled multiple times and the smallest value will be kept at last.

+It outputs the weight-averaged and time-averaged price from the data collected in the past 12 hours.
+A pool's weight equals the minimum BCH reserve it had during the past 24 time slots.

+Any EOA (externally owned account) can trigger xhedge-price-oracle to sample DEX pools, but smart contracts are forbidden to do so, because they can use flashloans to manipulate the sampled data.